 Conversion to Buddhism

-- The battle with Kalinga fought in 265 BC was personally led by Ashoka and he was able to vanquish the Kalingas.
+- The war with Kalinga, which ended in 261 BC, completed in the eighth year of Ashoka’s reign.
+According to the Edicts of Ashoka, the war was personally led by Ashoka and he was able to vanquish the Kalingas.

 - Whole cities were destroyed and more than a hundred thousand people were killed in the war.

 - The horrors of war disturbed him so much that he decided to shun violence for the rest of his life and turned to Buddhism.